The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Multiplicativity and commutativity

 \begin{thm} There are symmetric ring spectra $\mathbf A$, $\mathbf B$ and $\mathbf C$, a commutative symmetric ring spectrum $\mathbf D$, and a strictly commutative diagram

 in which the horizontal arrows, the upper vertical arrows and the lower right vertical arrow are ring maps. \end{thm}

-\begin{remark} $\mathbf D$ is weakly equivalent to $(\bM_{{\geq 0, \text{rel}}}^\Z)^\mathrm{comm}$ by \cite[Remark 17.3]{LM2}. \end{remark}
+\begin{remark} $\mathbf D$ is weakly equivalent to $(\bM_{{\mathrm{rel},\geq 0}}^\Z)^\mathrm{comm}$ by \cite[Remark 18.3]{LM2}. \end{remark}

 The rest of this section is devoted to the proof of Theorem \ref{t4}.
 The top half of the diagram has already been constructed in Remark \ref{r7}.
-For the lower half we will use the method of the proof of \cite[Theorem 1.3]{LM2} (it will be straightforward to check that the maps $\bM_\ipFun\leftarrow {\mathbf B}\to \bM^{\mathrm{comm}}_\ipFun$ given by the proof of \cite[Theorem 1.1]{LM2} are the same as those given by the proof of \cite[Theorem 1.3]{LM2}).
+For the lower half we will use the method of the proof of \cite[Theorem 1.3]{LM2} (it will be straightforward to check that the maps $\bM_\ipFun\leftarrow {\mathbf B}\to \bM^{\mathrm{comm}}_\ipFun$ given by the proof in this section are the same as those given by Remark \ref{r7}).

-\begin{remark} In order to apply the proof of \cite[Theorem 1.3]{LM2} without change we would need to know (by analogy with the paragraph before \cite[Definition 14.5]{LM2}) that the cross product gave a natural quasi-isomorphism from the functor
+\begin{remark} In order to apply the proof of \cite[Theorem 1.3]{LM2} without change we would need to know (by analogy with the paragraph before \cite[Definition 15.5]{LM2}) that the cross product gave a natural quasi-isomorphism from the functor

 to the functor

 (where the unmarked arrow is the product in $\Aa_\ipFun$).
 But this is not the case, for the simple reason that the cross product does not give a map